AnsenYu/Ironman/readme.md

+# Ironman

+Ironman is a fork from Scatter, and it is ported to support enumivo mainnet.

+The simplest way to use ironman is to install the `ironman.crx` in your Chrome browser, set up the keys and identity, and use this demo:[http://enuvote.com/ironmandemo](http://enuvote.com/ironmandemo)

 # Scatter

 Scatter is a browser extension that allows you to sign transactions for multiple blockchains and provide personal information to web applications without ever exposing your keys or filling out forms.